 The road network covers about 75,000 km, of which 7,955 km are tarred.
-The principal axis characteristically joins the capital with the interior, which is in the East-West direction.
+The principal axis characteristically joins the capital with the internal networks in the East-West direction.

-Simultaneously other secondary branches interlined among themselves and with its principal axis, permit communication with the country on its boundaries, in particular with Namibia, the Democratic Republic of Congo and the Republic of Congo.
+Other secondary transport networks interline themselves with its principal axis.
+This permits communication with the countries on Angola’s boundaries like Namibia, the Democratic Republic of Congo and the Republic of Congo.

 PRINCIPAL AXIS ROUTES DISTANCE IN KMS